 Falls from elevation

-Nearly every worksite has the potential for a fall, whether it's from a short ladder or a tall scaffold.
+Nearly every worksite has the potential for a fall, whether it's from a short ladder, medium-sized truck, or a tall scaffold.
 A fall is usually the result of a combination of hazards, such as:

 - Working at heights without proper fall protection